flutter/website/web-analogs.md

 To scale a widget up or down, nest it in a [Transform](https://docs.flutter.io/flutter/widgets/Transform-class.html) widget.
-Use the Transform widget’s `alignment` and `origin` properties to specify the transform origin (fulcrum) in relative and absolute terms, respectively.
+Use the Transform widget’s `alignment` and `origin` properties to specify the transform origin (fulcrum) in relative or absolute terms, respectively.

 For a simple scaling operation along the x-axis, create a new